<?xml version="1.0" encoding="UTF-8"?>

 <image:loc>https://images.squarespace-cdn.com/content/v1/687dc9bf82d20d2f13ca150c/fb7a173d-ea9f-40eb-87a0-39f454bd1edd/unsplash-image-ixJ6KX8P2Yk.jpg</image:loc>

-<image:title>Glow Journal - Glow Journal by Avian Glow - Seasonal Nature Cue - Pink Full Moon</image:title>
+<image:title>Glow Journal - Rain as Renewal: What Birds Teach Us About Stormy Seasons - Seasonal Nature Cue - Pink Full Moon</image:title>

 <image:caption>This week brought the first full moon of spring, known as the Pink Moon!
 Along with the spring season, it reminds us of renewal, fresh starts and letting go.
 Full moons hold powerful energy, shining at their brightest and inviting us to do the same.
 Even after storms, we are always capable of glowing in our own way.</image:caption>